espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/Auto_IP_Restore.md

 To enable both slave and host to handle network traffic (re-using same IP address) we need to configure the port range and traffic routing logic.

 The feature is controlled by
 ```
-	config SLAVE_LWIP_ENABLED
+	config NETWORK_SPLIT_ENABLED
-		bool "Enable the LWIP at slave"
+		bool "Enable the LWIP at slave, in addition to host network stack"
 		default y
 ```
 option at slave main/Kconfig.projbuild file.